BLOG ARTICLE

 Selecting the best payment gateway starts with understanding the different types.

 Your specific gateway should improve the customer experience, provide secure payment processing, and align with your technical setup.
+For crypto exchanges specifically, you'll also want to consider whether the gateway natively handles digital asset flows or requires a separate crypto payment processor layer to bridge fiat and on-chain settlement.

 Hosted Gateway